asashiho/everyonecancode-aca/Track_2_ToDo_App/Sprint-00 - Environment Setup/readme.md

 3. [Setup Local Development Environment on Mac](02c%20-%20Setup%20Local%20Development%20Environment%20on%20Mac.md)

     > [!NOTE]
-    > if you can't setup a local development environment you can use GitHub CodeSpaces as an alternative.
+    > if you can't setup a local development environment you can use GitHub Codespaces as an alternative.
 Follow the instructions [here](02a%20-%20Use%20GitHub%20CodeSpaces.md)

 <br/>